rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

      Execution time: 0.017 sec.
     ***********************************************

 The criteria significance majorities for each choice are indicated in brakets (see Lines 5-12).
-A result that gets confirmed with the '*Rubis*' choice recommendation shown in :numref:`CondorcetWinners4` below.
+Alternative *p2* is the most supported first choice and alternative *p8* is the most supported last choice.
+A recommendation that gets confirmed with the '*Rubis*' choice recommendation shown in :numref:`CondorcetWinners4` below.

 .. code-block:: pycon
    :caption: Showing the choice recommendations from the Rubis method